-The Center for Education Policy Research (CEPR) at Harvard University has just completed a study of nearly 3,000 math students using DreamBox in Grades 3-5 in two districts.
-The study found that using DreamBox Learning® Math for just 14 hours increases student achievement by nearly 4 percentile points as measured using NWEA MAP assessments.
-The data also suggest that students using DreamBox for one hour per week over the course of a school year could see over 10 percentile point gains in math achievement.
+The Center for Education Policy Research (CEPR) at Harvard University has completed a study of nearly 3,000 math students using DreamBox in Grades 3-5 in two districts.
+The study showed meaningful achievement gains.
+In particular, for every 20 minutes a student spent on DreamBox their MAP score increased by 2.5 points.
+Because the study indicates a linear relationship between time spent on DreamBox and achievement gains, students who use DreamBox for the recommended 60 minutes per week stand to experience an increase of 7.5 points on the MAP.
 These findings are similar to the 2010 SRI study of DreamBox in grades K-1, which found that students improved 5.5 percentile points after 21 hours of DreamBox usage.

 DreamBox Learning Hero Award Winners